Healthy Eating: How to Add Appeal to Your Meal

 Top tip: No fresh herbs?
 No problem, dried or frozen alternatives are just as good.

-Meat free Monday isn’t just a hipster fad, it’s a healthy eating trend which has seen many people benefit from adding fiber rich, tasty, meat alternatives to their diet.
-For older people, lentils and tofu might stir up images of hippies.
-But the times - they are a changin’.
-Beans, pulses and microproteins such as ‘quorn’ are a low fat, high protein variation from meat, some even closely mimic the texture of their carne rivals.
+Meat-free Monday isn’t just a hipster fad, it’s a healthy eating trend which has seen many people benefit from adding fibre-rich, tasty, meat alternatives to their diet.
+Beans, pulses and proteins such as ‘quorn’ are a low-fat, high-protein break from meat.

 Meat is a vital source of iron, protein, and micronutrients.
 It can be added to most meals and can give you the essential nutrients your body needs to stay healthy in old age.
-Most beneficial is the protein.
+However, the most beneficial quality it offers is protein.
 Your body breaks down protein into small compounds known as amino acids, using them to rebuild your cells and tissues.

-Choose lean meats such as chicken or turkey, as white meat has a lower fat content than red meat and won’t raise your cholesterol.
+To get the most from meat, choose lean meats such as chicken or turkey as white meat has a lower fat content than red meat and won’t raise your cholesterol.
 Fish is another great option, full of healthy fats which contribute to lowering cholesterol and keeping your skin, hair and nails in top condition.

-Every cell in our body is yearns for water.
+Every cell in our body yearns for water.
 It desires it like a traveler lost in the hot desert.
 Keeping hydrated is important, especially as we age.
-If we don’t drink enough, we begin to feel run down, fatigued, sluggish and it has consequences for our health.
+If we don’t drink enough water, we begin to feel run down, fatigued, sluggish and it has consequences for our health.

-Top tip: Keep a glass close to hand, and if you head out, take a bottle with you.
+Top tip: Keep a glass of water close to hand, and if you head out, take a bottle with you.